publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schV/m__us_usc_t7_s7486.md

     (c) __Enforcement__

-        The pendency of proceedings instituted under subsection (a) of this section may not impede, hinder, or delay the Secretary or the Attorney General from taking action under [section 7487 of this title][/us/usc/t7/s7487].
+        The pendency of proceedings instituted under subsection (a) may not impede, hinder, or delay the Secretary or the Attorney General from taking action under [section 7487 of this title][/us/usc/t7/s7487].

 ([Pub.
 L. 104–127, title V, § 577][/us/pl/104/127/s577], Apr.
 4, 1996, [110 Stat.
 1082][/us/stat/110/1082].)